Al-Majdal, Suwayda

 Al-Majdal (المجدل) is a village in southern Syria, administratively part of the Suwayda Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Al-Majdal had a population of 3,459 in the 2004 census.
 Its inhabitants are predominantly Druze, with a Christian minority.
 It is one of the villages located in the Jabal al-Druze region.

 History

-In 1596 the village appeared under the name of " Mujaydil " in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Nasiyya in the qadaa of Hauran.
+In 1596, the village appeared under the name of " Mujaydil " in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Nasiyya in the qadaa of Hauran.
 It had a mixed population, consisting of 3 households and 2 batchelors who were Muslim, in addition to 14 households and 7 bachelors who were Christians, in all 26 taxable units.
 The villagers paid a fixed tax-rate of 25% on agricultural products, including wheat (1200 a.), barley (450 a.), summer crops (350 a), goats and beehives (150 a.), in addition to occasional revenues (150 a.); the taxes totalled 2,300 akçe.
 All of the revenue went to a waqf.

+In November 2025, al-Majdal saw heavy fighting during the Southern Syria clashes when Druze National Guard forces repelled a major Syrian caretaker government assault involving drones and heavy weapons, with no confirmed change in control.